dotnet/SqlClient/BUILDGUIDE.md

 >  msbuild -p:configuration=Release
 > ```

-Only with package and NetStandardPackage reference types, a none-AnyCPU platform can be used, otherwise, the specified platform will be replaced with AnyCPU on the build process.
+A non-AnyCPU platform reference can only be used with package and NetStandardPackage reference types.
+Otherwise, the specified platform will be replaced with AnyCPU in the build process.

 ### Building Tests with Reference Type